 Naturvet Hemp Quiet Moments Soft Chews

 NaturVet Quiet Moments are a small soft chew containing both hemp seed oil and hemp seed powder.
-Naturally occurring CBD hemp oil works to reduce stress by allowing the immune system, which can trigger that "fight or flight reaction", to communicate better with receptors in the brain, helping to ease the tension.
+Hemp oil works to reduce stress by allowing the immune system, which can trigger that "fight or flight reaction", to communicate better with receptors in the brain, helping to ease the tension.
 Natural calming aids like passion flower and melatonin also help to reduce stress and provide temporary anxiety relief.
 The use of ginger is to provide support for dogs with sensitive stomachs, which makes this product ideal for travel related anxiety or motion sickness.
 Naturvet also makes a hemp free alternative formulation to this product called NaturVet Quiet Moments Soft Chews.

 True Leaf Hemp Calming Treats